About anxiety in autistic children and teenagers

 - looking at a collection of favourite or special things

 - closing eyes for a few moments

 - going to a quiet part of the house.

 If your child gets anxious in social situations you could practise these together.
 You could practise different situations and take turns playing different roles.
-Try to keep the scenarios short and simple, and encourage and praise your child.
+Try to keep the scenarios short and simple, and encourage and praise your child

-Getting help with managing your child’s anxiety
+Getting help with managing anxiety in autistic children and teenagers

 Psychologists use a range of approaches, including: